 St. Louis Truck Accident Lawyer

-If you’ve been in a truck accident, make sure you get immediate medical attention, especially if you may have suffered any of the following:
+If you’ve been in a truck accident, your health recovery will depend upon your getting medical attention immediately, especially if you may have suffered any of the following:

 - Head trauma

 - Internal bleeding

 - Spinal injuries